ece98m/Ger-sGarage/README.md

 1. Clone this repository: `git clone (https://github.com/ece98m/Ger-sGarage).git`
 2. Configure your XAMPP server to serve the project directory.

-## Usage

-Explain how to use your project once it's installed.
-Include code snippets, examples, or screenshots if necessary.

 ## Migration

 Describe the migration script (`migration.php`) in detail.
 Explain its purpose and how to use it.
 You can provide examples of commands to run and expected outcomes.